 For example, doorknobs and faucets get touched constantly and should be disinfected accordingly.
 Toys should be disinfected and then rinsed with potable water to avoid passing germs to other kids, babysitters, and grandparents joining in playtime.
 Seats must be cleaned (people always forget the furniture) and the bottom of a car seat, in particular, can get super grimy.

-Dr. Gerba points out helpfully that it’s also key to get the cell phone.
+Gerba points out helpfully that it’s also key to get the cell phone.
 Kids love to touch phones.
 Adults constantly touch phones.
 Phones are filthy.
-(Gerba made a “talking dirty” joke, natch.)

-Flu Season Tip #3: Daycare is dirty — embrace the flu shot.
+Flu Season Tip #3: Embrace the Flu Shot

 The problem is, keeping a spotless, sanitized home only gets parents so far.
-Kids are still gross, and gross kids spend lots of time with other gross kids in close quarters “sneezing, coughing, playing with toys, and touching their noses, mouths, and butts,” says Dr. Jen.
-“Seventy to eighty percent of surfaces in daycare centers have influenza on them during flu season,” adds Dr. Gerba.
+Kids are still gross, and gross kids spend lots of time with other gross kids in close quarters “sneezing, coughing, playing with toys, and touching their noses, mouths, and butts,” Trachtenberg says.
+“Seventy to eighty percent of surfaces in daycare centers have influenza on them during flu season,” adds Gerba.